Two B.C. wildfires burn out of control across the southern Interior

 The Canadian Press

-KAMLOOPS, B.C. -- Two wildfires are raging in British Columbia's southern Interior as the 2018 wildfire season makes an aggressive start.
+KAMLOOPS, B.C. -- More than a dozen residents in British Columbia's southern Interior have been asked to evacuate their homes, as the 2018 wildfire season makes an aggressive start with two large blazes.

-Crews continued to work on the out-of-control blaze and will get added help from the air and with heavy machinery on Friday.
+The Thompson-Nicola Regional District issued evacuation orders for 14 properties and evacuation alerts for another 51 addresses Friday afternoon, because of the potential danger to life and health posed by a fire at Allie Lake.

+Seventy-three firefighters are tackling the blaze with four helicopters, air tanker support and heavy machinery.

-"It is still putting up quite a bit of smoke so it still will be visible to quite a few communities in the area," Bonnett said.
+"It is still putting up quite a bit of smoke so it still will be visible to quite a few communities in the area," Nicole Bonnett with the BC Wildfire Service said Friday morning.

 The fire is burning on the perimeter of a 2,000-square kilometre area that was scorched by B.C.'s largest wildfire of 2017.
 Bonnett said the new fire is separate from the one that destroyed forests, brush and buildings last summer.

-The other out-of-control blaze has scorched about four-square kilometres of timber on the steep side of Anderson Lake, west of Lillooet.
+The other out-of-control blaze has scorched more than four-square kilometres of timber on the steep side of Anderson Lake, west of Lillooet.

 Two properties along the narrow and twisting Highline Road have been ordered evacuated and the Squamish-Lillooet Regional District has issued evacuation alerts for almost 30 other addresses.